-- 1. U.S. state DOTs have the option of making their contribution to TSC-TPF using federally-derived SPR funds.
+- 1. U.S. state DOTs have the option of making their contribution to TSC-TPF using 100% federally derived SPR funds.
 This reflects the program's status as an FHWA-approved SPR pooled fund initiative. - 2.
 Other participants contribute to TSC-TPF using funding sources appropriate to their individual involvement.
 In addition, some U.S. state DOTs may elect to make their contributions using sources other than SPR funds.

 To ensure appropriate use of program funds, SPR contributions and non-SPR contributions will be tracked separately.
 The Program Manager is responsible for managing these funds and determining how they should be used to cover program expenditures.
-Items of expenditure include reimbursement of travel costs, meeting costs, consultants support, and technical TSC-TPF projects.
+Items of expenditure include reimbursement of travel costs, meeting costs, consultant services, and peer review.